Carrier says it has struck a deal with Trump to keep jobs in Indiana

 "Every savvy CEO will now threaten to ship jobs to Mexico, and demand a payment to stay," Wolfers wrote on Twitter, adding "great economic policy."

-In a Facebook post Tuesday, heralded the deal as "great news" and said more details were forthcoming.
+In a Facebook post Tuesday, Trump heralded the deal as "great news" and said more details were forthcoming.

 Dan Scavino Jr., Trump's director of social media, said on Facebook: "[N]ot even in office yet, #PEOTUS & #VPEOTUS are getting things done in-between their 2017 Transition meetings."